96 Medium Regiment (India)

 96 Medium Regiment is part of the Regiment of Artillery of the Indian Army.

 Formation

 96 Medium Regiment was raised as 96 Composite (Towed) Regiment on 1 March 1964 under the command of Lieutenant Colonel Swarup Singh Rai at Haldwani.
+The Regiment was raised as pure SIC (South Indian Community) unit and the equipment held with the unit during raising was the 75 Pounder.
 It was subsequently converted to a field regiment and is now a medium regiment.